jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

     - Show the Events under **Compute > Monitor > Events > WAAS for Hosts**.
 If there are mutiple counts, Zoom in on the latest.
 3. Prevent the Code Injection & Local File Inclusion Attacks
     - Edit the Host WAAS Rule to Prevent
+    - Re-run attack and should receive errors now and unable to gain passwords from the `cat /etc/shadow` command that runs in the script
+    - Show in Primsa Cloud the event was Blocked/Prevented

 ## Cleanup
 1. Disable Host WAAS rule